 - No comment: 9542 (99.54%)

 - Positive comments: 28 (64%, 0.29%)

 - Negative comments: 5 (11%, 0.05%)

-The most common request/complaint was that the Epic Clouds don’t drive the live weather system and a handful of users gave the clouds a low star score for that reason.
+The most common request and complaint was that the Epic Clouds don’t drive the live weather system.
+A handful of users decided that was an error and gave the clouds a low star score.